-1. Preparation of buffers: citrate, phosphate buffer and determination of pH 04 Units 2.
-Conductometric titration of an amino acid 01Unit 3.
-Separation of amino acids by Paper chromatography 02 Units 4.
+1. Preparation of buffers: citrate, phosphate buffer and determination of pH 04 Units 2. pH metric titration of an amino acid 01Unit 3.
+Separation of amino acids by paper chromatography 02 Units 4.
 Separation of biomolecules by TLC 02 Units 5.
 Separation of proteins by SDS- PAGE electrophoresis 03 Units 6.
-Isolation and separation of DNA by Agarose gel electrophoresis 03 Units
+Isolation and separation of DNA by agarose gel electrophoresis 03 Units

-13GEN3201 CYTOGENETICS
+GEN153201 CYTOGENETICS

-- Study the structure of chromosomes. - Understand the concept of sex linkage, linkage and crossing over. - Understand chromosomal aberrations and extra chromosomal inheritance.
+- Study the structure of chromosomes. - Understand the concepts of linkage and crossing over. - Understand chromosomal aberrations and extra chromosomal inheritance.